Translate

 For the DC appliances in my home, I chose to do a direct line to each piece of equipment instead of using the chassis as a common ground.
 The reasoning for this was mainly because my refrigerator requires a direct isolated connection anyway, and the amp draw for the remaining water pump and toilet fan (normal computer fan) is very low, and the voltage drop through the chassis with that small of a current wasn't a problem I wanted to deal with.

 Voltage drop: The voltage of your current will drop based on the length of your line to the appliance, and you compensate for this with your gauge of wire.
-For example, here is a picture from my pump's manual;
+For example, here is a picture from my water pump's manual;

 So I actually had 12g wire laying around, and that's what I used for my run (about 22 ft or so from where my battery was.
 Ran indoors inside conduit.)
 12G wire can carry up to 20amp current, which was more than enough for my pump.
-Make sure you use a large enough wire gauge for your appliances!
+Make sure you use a large enough wire gauge for your appliances.

 Type of wire: You can use solid or stranded wire for DC - the main difference is practicality; It's easier to maneuver and utilize a stranded line than it is to use a solid.
 But you could use either one.